 More on arranging transportation: Getting around By Car To get to New Paltz:

 take the New York State Thruway (Interstate 87) to exit 18 (New Paltz/Poughkeepsie).
 Pass the toll booth and go to the first traffic light.
 Turn left at the light onto Rt.
 299 West.
 Follow 299 several miles into New Paltz, where it becomes Main St. To get to the Gunks from New Paltz:

 continue on Rt.
 299 for 7 miles until it intersects with Rt.
 44/55 (The Brauhaus, Bistro and EMS are at this intersection).
 Turn right and continue about 1.5 miles up the hill to reach the Mohonk Preserve Visitor's Center.
 Stop here for maps, information, and to buy daily or annual passes (you can also get passes from the rangers on the carriage road).
 The Warwarsing parking area, which provides convenient access for climbs on the right side of the Trapps, lies just beyond the Visitor's Center.
 The West Trapps parking area, used to access the left side of the Trapps and the Near Trapps, lies up the hill, beyond the big hairpin turn, just past a steel bridge.
-There are also parking areas at the hairpin turn, and at the top of the hill just before the steel bridge, but these are posted as 30-minute parking only
+NB: On beautiful weekends, parking lots fill early.
+By Bus

 Trailways has a bus terminal in New Paltz, right next to the New Paltz Hostel, but it's most convenient to have a car to get to the cliffs.

 New Paltz, NY 12561

 Where to Stay

 Also see Rock & Snow Places to StayHOSTELS and MOTELSNew Paltz Hostel